konsta2106/multi-docker-fib-calc-exercise/README.md

 - Use travis-ci to run test on react app, build docker images and push them to docker hub: DONE

-- Deploy to AWS Elastic Beanstalk: In progress
+- Deploy to AWS Elastic Beanstalk with RDS and ElastiCache: DONE - http://multidocker-env.eba-vvtqardy.eu-west-3.elasticbeanstalk.com/